 Emmerich said.
-In July, the same group will also tour through Hwy 13 to get a sense of the needs in that business district.
-In August they will focus on industrial areas.
-"We are looking forward to this so
+In July, the same group will also tour through Hwy 13 to get a sense of the needs

-"We are looking forward to this so that we can understand better our community needs," Emmerich said.
+"We are looking forward to this so that we can understand better our com-unity needs," Emmerich said.
 Emmerich also highlighted the changing face of employment.
 She said the MADF will be partnering with Northcentral Technical College to bring training to the community about the possibility of remote workforces.
-As job markets become tighter many employers. markets become tighter many employers markets become tighter many employers are looking to remote employees to fill office positions.
+As job markets become tighter many employers markets become tighter many employers markets become tighter many employers to are looking to remote employees to fill of-fice positions.
 This could open potential opportunities for the area, but requires that technology and training is in place to take advantage of it.
 Another business trend Emmerich highlighted was the growth in so-called "side hustles" and a forecasted surge in self-employment self-employment.

 "With millennials making up much of today's workforce, the modern work-place is shifting drastically," Emmerich place is shifting drastically," Emmerich said.
 "This group places a heavy emphasis on personal satisfaction, so striking out on their own is rewarding," she said, noting there is expected to be a spike in the number of home offices and self-employed workers.
-She said MADF is addressing this through a planned seminar on work/life balance scheduled for September.
+She said MADF is addressing this through a planned semi-nar on work/life balance scheduled for September.
 Looking to the future, Emmerich cited statistics that on average 10,000 busistatistics that on average 10,000 busi-nesses across the country change hands. nesses across the country change hands.
-By these numbers over the next 20 years 200,000 businesses will be sold, however this number could expand to 2.4 million due to the bubble of Baby Boomer business owners.

-The sad reality is that many of these businesses will not be sold, but will instead close upon the retirement of their current owners or sold at reduced prices skewing commercial real extate values skewing commercial real extate values.

-current owners or sold at reduced prices skewing commercial real estate values.
-"The impact of the volume of sales is staggering."
-Emmerich said.
-She said with many small businesses having their retirements tied up in the business, planning ahead is essential to succeed.
-The MADF is sponsoring a two-part seminar for business owners looking ahead to transitioning.
+By these numbers over the next 20 years 200,000 businesses will be sold, however this number could expand to 2.4 million due to the bubble of Baby Boomer busi-ness owners.
+The sad reality is that many of these businesses will not be sold, but will in-stead close upon the retirement of their current owners or sold at reduced prices knowing commercial real eator values current owners or sold at reduced prices skewing commercial real estate values.
+"The impact of the volume of sales is staggering," Emmerich said.
+She said with many small busineses having their retirements tied up in the business, plan-ning ahead is essential to succeed.
+The MADF is sponsoring a two-part semi-nar for business owners looking ahead to transitioning.
 The first will focus on planning for the future and the second will be on taking your emotions out of your business future.
 The seminar is free and people should contact MADF at 715-748-4729 to register.
+In addition to the report on the eco-nomic condition of the Medford community, the annual meeting included the ection of new board members.
+Mark election of new board members.
+Mark Hoffman and Hamman were reelected and Bryan Carey was elected to serve on the board.
+Jeff Hemer retired from the board this year due to term limits.
+He praised his time serving on the board, but said he loag felt tirgo in were fourth safe way also felt it was important for the group to have change over with new people and to have change over with new people and new ideas.
+Following the annual meeting, the board met for a reorganization meet-ing.
+Hoffman was elected president, Hamman, vice president, Susie Nicks was elected secretary and Doug Berends was elected treasurer.
+Joe Mitchell and Sue Ackerman were also appointed as new ex-officio members of the board.
+While they are not voting members, the ex officio positions are a way to prepare ex officio positions are a way to prepare potential future board members.